Violence (song)

-"Violence" is a song by Canadian musician Grimes and the late American DJ I_o.
+"Violence" is a song by Canadian musician Grimes and American DJ i_o.
 It was released on September 5, 2019, as the lead single from her fifth studio album Miss Anthropocene.

 Background

 On September 3, 2019, the singer teased the release by posting a painting of an angelic figure whose hands touch a sword pierced into a planet resembling earth.
 She also blanked the remainder of her Instagram page.
 The post was accompanied by the caption "A new way to die!
 2 days." which led publications to believe it would be the name of the song.
 However, she clarified the actual song title a day later.
 Another post in anticipation of the release read "There were Humans and Gods and nothing but Angels in between."